BGera89/DMLAB-home-assignment/README.md

 ---

 If you have any comments reguarding the application weather it's positive or constructive I'm happy to hear it.
-I really enjoyed this small project and thank you for the opputrinity.
+I really enjoyed this small project and thank you for the opportunity.